-In 2013/2014 she appears as Blanche in a new production of The Gambler at De Nederlandse Opera, Sonyetka in a new production by Calixto Bieito of Lady Macbeth from the Mtsensk District at Vlaamse Opera and Siegrune Die Walküre at Gran Teatre del Liceu.
-On the concert platform she makes her debuts with Residentie Orchestra Netherlands singing Beethoven’s Ninth Symphony and with RTE Orchestra and John Wilson in a special Opera Gala Concert.
+Last season she appeared as Blanche in a new production of The Gambler at De Nederlandse Opera, Sonyetka in a new production by Calixto Bieito of Lady Macbeth from the Mtsensk District at Vlaamse Opera and Siegrune Die Walküre at Gran Teatre del Liceu.
+On the concert platform she made her debuts with the Residentie Orchestra of the Netherlands singing Beethoven’s Symphony No.9 and with the RTE Orchestra and John Wilson in a special Opera Gala Concert.

 Kai Rüütel is represented by Intermusica.